Book of Common Prayer (1662): Early printings

 Including printings of the 1549, 1552, 1559, and 1662 editions, there were more than 500 printings of the Book of Common Prayer through to the 1730s, with an average of 2,500 to 3,000 copies in these printings.
 The total number of copies printed increased as technology improved; in the period between 1836 and 1846, up to half a million copies of the 1662 prayer book were printed each year.
 It was during the first decades of the 1662 edition's use that Oxford University Press began printing an increasingly larger proportion of the total number of prayer books produced.

-Some initial printings retained the already antique blackletter script of earlier editions, though the last blackletter English prayer book of any note may have been the first folio edition of the 1662 edition.
+Some initial printings retained the already antique blackletter script of earlier editions, though the last blackletter English prayer book of any note may have been the 1662 prayer book's first folio edition.
 The 1662 prayer book was among the various texts printed by John Baskerville in his font during the 18th century.
 Baskerville, whose printings achieved acclaim for their ornamentation, also collaborated with Cambridge University Press to produce octavo and duodecimo prayer books.
 Deviating from the red and Gothic script used in Roman Breviaries and earlier prayer books respectively, roman fonts were standard for 1662 prayer book rubrics.